ashub7/FlutterMMTemplate/README.md

 # flutter_starter_mmm

-## This a flutter multi-module template
+## This is a flutter multi-module template

 - State management is done with Bloc/Cubit
 - getIt and Injectable is used for dependency injection